April 14, 2025

 Operating System: Apple iOS 15.4

-The iPhone SE is our pick for the next best phone from Tracfone at this time.
+The iPhone SE is on our list as a top pick from Tracfone for the good balance of performance and price.
 It is as close to a 'budget' smartphone as you can get with Apple but it still retains all the features and performance of an iPhone, just in a smaller size.
 It was released in March 2022.

 The 3rd generation in the popular SE lineup brings updates and upgrades to the older iPhone models with faster processor and improved camera.
 It has the A15 Bionic processor, 4GB RAM, 64GB internal storage and 12MP rear camera that can shoot 4K up to 60fps.